microsoft/react-native-windows/docs/LinkingLibrariesWindows.md

 - Select Add -> Existing Project
 - Choose the `.csproj` of the dependency from the Explorer window.

-### Step 2 - Add a Reference from your App Project
+### Step 2 - Add a reference from the Universal Windows app project

-- Right-click the App project in the Solution Explorer
+- Right-click the Universal Windows App project in the Solution Explorer
 - Select Add -> Reference
 - Choose the project you just included in the solution